AayushTheGajjar181102/extraListsJava/lists/readme.txt

   2) print(arg1) -> it will iterate the entire list.
 Just one argument, and it's done!!
   */

-  //Use of these methods has shown in arraylist.java file.
+  //Use of these methods has shown in FirstArrayList.java file.
   //Just Check it out <GO> !!!
 }